 Scenery Porn: The environments are absolutely beautiful.
 It gets even better when you start manipulating the elements and watch the rivers, plants, and even volcanoes all grow, move, and flow on their own.

-Sdrawkcab Name: One of the challenge maps, the description being it's a 'well-disguised homage' to the game's inspiration, is named Xuenylom, or Molyneux (from Peter Molyneux, of Fable fame) backwards.
+Sdrawkcab Name: One of the challenge maps, the description being it's a 'well-disguised homage' to the game's inspiration, is named Xuenylom, or Molyneux (from Peter Molyneux, creator of Populous) backwards.

 Normal gameplay has elements of this, too.
 Certain natural disasters are timed, forcing you to get set up before they hit.
 Any map with lava is also better to do quickly, because no matter how much you try to redirect the flow, the edge of the flow hardens and makes the drainage ditch smaller, eventually overflowing and forcing you to rebuild.
 Let this go on for too long and it gets impossible to manage.